Wall Street slides, dollar gains on sterling and yen

 American currencies fell due to the dollar strength.

-Friday was to be the last day of the Bank of England's bond
+Friday was expected to be the last day of the Bank of

 Investors appeared to have little confidence in the prime